This blog may contain affiliate links. Read our disclosure policy for more info.

 On our day trip, we headed to the great pyramid of Cholula (also known as Tlachihualtepetl) and got to explore the tunnels that run through the pyramid as well as the ruins you can see on the outside.
 Honestly, walking through the tunnels is a super cool experience and despite visiting many ruins before, I’ve never been able to walk the tunnels inside the temples!

 Next, I recommend taking a walk to the church above the temple to enjoy the stunning views of the city!
 The walk up isn’t far but it is steep so be prepared to work up a sweat!
-But don’t stress, after that you can head off to the main square to enjoy a drink and a nice meal!
+But don’t stress, after that, you can head off to the main square to enjoy a drink and a nice meal!

 In the square, there are many amazing places to eat, from Italian to typical Mexican, the food is amazing!
 Just wander around and enjoy this beautiful town before heading back to Puebla!

-Important info: An Uber to Cholula costs around 100 pesos ($5 USD) or you can take a collectivo for 8 pesos per person.
+Important info: An Uber to Cholula costs around 100 pesos ($5 USD) each way or you can take a collectivo for 8 pesos per person.
 Just ask your hotel where the bus leaves from.
 If you would prefer to have a guide show you around then this Cholula day tour from Puebla is a great option.

-3. Ride the Ferris Wheel – Estrella de Puebla
+3. Ride the ferris wheel – Estrella de Puebla

-Ferris wheels are fun but I’ve never been one for paying high entrances fees for them.
+Ferris wheels are fun but I’ve never been one for paying high entrance fees for them.
 Luckily though, the ferris wheel in Puebla, Estrella de Puebla, must be the cheapest in the world!
 The entrance fee is only 40 pesos or around 2 USD!
 Don’t worry though, it’s completely safe and the ferris wheel is brand new!

-The wheel takes around 15 minutes to complete a rotation and if you go during the week in the early afternoon you’ll be able to get a complete cart to yourself (they normally charge 400 pesos for this in busy times).
+The wheel takes around 15 minutes to complete a rotation and if you go during the week in the early afternoon you’ll be able to get a complete cart to yourself (they normally charge 400 pesos ($20 USD) for this in busy times).
 From the top, the views are stunning and you can spot the surrounding volcanoes!

 4. Get acquainted with the city on a FREE walking tour

-When you first get to Puebla the first thing you should do is join the local free walking tour.
+When you first get to Puebla city the first thing you should do is join the local free walking tour.
 This tour runs every day at 11 am and starts in the main historic square!
 The tour is free but is tip-based.

 5. Go on a food tour

 There are literally tons of amazing restaurants in Puebla serving amazing Mexican cuisine!
 Puebla is known as one of the top culinary destinations in all of Mexico, after all.

 The only problem is knowing exactly where to go the get the best food!
 As a traveler, it’s impossible to know the best local spots so a food tour is the best way to dive into the local food scene and try some amazing foods!